 How it Works

 The first step is to schedule an appointment.
-We meet using Zoom video conferencing or phone.
+Our first coaching session will be by phone.
 During our first session we get to know each other, ask questions and discuss what changes you want to make in your life.
 We

 We will also explore the expressive arts project that will compliment your journey.
 Depending on what you need after our session I will e-mail worksheets, videos or other resources to help you reach your goals.
 Moving forward you can choose how often you need or want a coaching session.
 Please review my coaching policies for additional information.